webstack-builders/webstackbuilders.com/README.md

 [^1] https://eslint.org/docs/rules/
 [^2] https://www.npmjs.com/package/eslint-plugin-react#list-of-supported-rules

+## Spell Checking

+The repo uses the `cspell` plugin for ESLint to perform spell checking.
+New vocabulary can be added to the project in the `.vscode/settings.json` file under the key for `cspell`.

 ## Package Dependencies

 If you're adding a new dependency to a package (and not the web or studio sides), use `lerna add`.
 This manages both the installation and the symlinking of packages, local or remote.
 To add a remote dependency like `lodash.throttle`, use `lerna add` and specify either a path to your package or a `--scope` flag.